pmp-p/untitled-asteroids-pyray/README.md

 methods in GaveSaver.py utilizing with open for files give an error that there is no such directory SavedGameData (where I want game data to be store) cannot be located.
 'SavedGameData\\player_data.txt' Not found

+* Game freezes for a bit when choosing a new city for the first time.
+Likely to do with the Weather API.